Last updated on March 3rd, 2018 at 12:08 pm

 And take 2!
 I had this recipe post all typed up and almost ready to go when I accidentally closed the tab in my browser before hitting save.
 It’s one of those days.
 But anyway I’m really happy to share this caramelized pork loin recipe with you because it is one of my favorite recipes and my favorite way of making pork loin.
 It’s yummy and delicious pork!

 The pork loin is stuffed with apples that were caramelized in butter and brown sugar, the pork loin is then seared to get a nice and crispy exterior then an orange juice and brown sugar is poured over it which helps caramelize the pork even further and then roasted to perfection.
 It’s a simple way to make delicious, juicy on the inside, super crispy on the outside caramelized pork loin.

 My family loves pork and we eat a lot of pork tenderloin or pork loin.
 This here is all about the pork.
-The pork is our star, so if you don’t eat pork, sorry, but this pork loin is sure to impress your guests or just your significant other.
+This pork loin is sure to impress your guests, family or just your significant other.
 I served it with a side of homemade mashed potatoes and it was one delicious dinner, even the dog walked away fully satisfied.

 Start by melting your butter together with the brown sugar and cinnamon in a skillet over medium heat.

 Add sliced apples and just stir so that the apples are nicely coated in the brown sugar mixture.
 Now you may think we’re making apple pie here, but we’re not, remember it’s all about pork.